 Realistic – Realistic vs. achievable are similar components that both need to be weighed when you consider an SEO goal.
 A goal might be achievable but the timeline, resources, and expertise could ultimately make it unrealistic.
 This is something you want to know before you start.

 The objectives for an SEO campaign will have some differences depending on your industry and business type.
-A local brick and mortar shop for instance will have substantially different goals compared to an online-only ecommerce store.
-To help you prepare for you a future seo engagement or evaluate the performance of an existing one, I’ll outline some worthwhile goals you should be monitoring for your local business.
+A home improvement business will have substantially different goals compared to an online-only ecommerce store.
+To help you prepare for you a future seo engagement or evaluate the performance of an existing one, I’ll outline some worthwhile goals you should be monitoring for your business.

 Local SEO Goals